calpoly-csc202-2244/project-2-template-458adf/README.md

-# project-2-template
+# project-huffmann-template

-This template includes one nearly-empty file, to be used as the container for Project 2.
+This is the template for the huffman coding project